 Statistical analysis of language features: How many people use for-comprehension in Python.

-Currently, Babelfish is in the process of transition to v2 protocol, new node representation and Semantic UAST.
+Currently, Babelfish is in the process of transition to an updated data model, denoted UAST v2, which includes a new node representation and canonicalized ("semantic") UAST structures.

-Libuast was not yet updated to support the new node format, thus all the clients still work in v1 compatibility mode to be able to execute XPath queries.
+Libuast has been updated to support the new node format, but some of the the clients may still work in v1 compatibility mode to be able to execute XPath queries.

 See v2 transition options for details.